 In this article, we’ll explore four common types of non-cancerous lumps and bumps that dogs can develop.
 By understanding their causes, symptoms, and treatments, you can better navigate your pet’s health and well-being.

 Should I be Worried About the Lump on My Dog?

-4 Common Types of Non-Cancerous Lumps and Bumps
+What Are 4 Common Types of Non-Cancerous Lumps and Bumps?

-What Is It?
 An abscess results from the body’s attempt to fend off an infection.
 The fight against infection accumulates white blood cells and other blood components called pus.
-Bites, wounds, splinters, or even an insect sting can result in an abscess if the skin’s surface is penetrated.
+Bites from fleas, wounds, splinters, or even an insect sting can result in an abscess if the skin’s surface is penetrated.

 A sebaceous cyst typically appears as a small, raised, well-defined round structure in the skin.
 It may feel either firm or like it is filled with fluid.
 Sebaceous cysts can rupture and may discharge fluid, pus, or blood.
 The lump can range from 0.5 cm to 5 cm in size; it is slow-growing and may not bother your pup at all.

-What Is It?
 A lipoma is the most common benign mass found on dogs, and it is made up of exclusively fat cells.
 The majority of lipomas are located just under the skin.
-Overweight and senior dogs are most prone to these benign growths, but lipomas are not exclusive to these groups.
+Overweight and senior dogs are most prone to these benign yet uncomfortable growths, but lipomas are not exclusive to these groups.

 Most lipomas are smooth, round masses in the skin.
 Unlike abscesses or mast cell tumors, they tend to be movable and are not painful to the touch.
 Many dogs will present with multiple lipomas on their body at once.

 While lipomas don’t usually pose any serious health threat, your veterinarian may recommend removal if they limit your dog’s mobility or grow too large.
 If a lipoma grows aggressively, it can become difficult to remove, depending on the location.